A Modern Parable

 Why?
 Because we remember what it was like for us before we found the Lord.
 We were no different and certainly no better.
 Do you wonder if God is trying to call you?
 Or do you know for sure that it is Him, and that is why you won’t answer the call?
 You know, we are not guaranteed that He will keep trying forever.

-Are you one of those that thinks that God has quit calling you?
+Are you one of those who thinks that God has quit calling you?
 Have you ever checked your messages from Him?
 Check them.
 You will hear several: “Call me, I am waiting to talk to you,” I sent my Son to die for you,” and the best one, “I love you, in spite of who you are and what you have done.”

 Do you wonder if He will answer if you call Him back?
 Will He be too busy talking to someone else?
 Let’s see what He has to say about it…”For whoever calls on the name of the Lord shall be saved,” Romans 10:13.
 His words, not mine.

-What if you answered the call before, but you have turned away?
+What if you answered the call before, but you turned away?
 Will He reject you?
 Can He still use you after all you’ve done?
 When we turn back to Him, we find that “the gifts and calling of God are irrevocable,” Romans 11:29.